 German Cinema in the 1920s

-French cinema in the 1930s
+French Cinema in the 1930s

-Film Noir in the 1940s and 1950s
+Film Noir in the ’40s and ’50s

-After witnessing the violence and destruction of World War 2, filmmakers in the US began to base films on darker themes.
+Post WWII, filmmakers in the US began to base films on darker themes.
 The films released in this time dealt with crime, corruption, greed and cruelty.

 Italian filmmakers dealt with the aftermath of the war differently from those in the US; their work became what we now call Neorealism.
 They highlighted actual problems faced by ordinary people after the war.

-New Wave in France
+French New Wave in the ’50s and ’60s